Record-Breaking Heatwaves: Arizona, Florida, and Maine Experience Hottest Month in History

 Throughout southern and western Florida, both the atmosphere and the adjacent ocean were operating at near-record levels of heat in July.
 Many buoys just offshore reported sea surface temperatures above 95°F, and in Manatee Bay, the ocean surface reached an astonishing 101.1°F (38.4°C).
 Unusually light trade winds helped limit mixing just below the sea surface, allowing the paper-thin surface to warm even more than usual, as Jeff Masters noted in a series of tweets.
 The organic-rich outflow from the Everglades may also have increased nearshore water temperatures by darkening the sea surface and therefore absorbing more sunlight, she added.

-The 101.1°F water temperature in South Florida’s Manatee Bay could be the second-highest in world history, behind the 102°F recorded there in August 2017, a month with exceptional heat in the Florida waters.
+The 101.1°F water temperature in South Florida’s Manatee Bay might be the second-highest in world history, behind the 102°F recorded there in August 2017, a month with exceptional heat in the Florida waters.
 A few weeks later, Category 4 Hurricane Irma fed off the warm waters; 97 people died and damage exceeded $60 billion.

 The heat in South Florida was also likely intensified in July by the lack of intrusions of sunlight-reflecting dust from the Sahara.
 And regional and global warmth in July may have received modest boosts from two other ongoing influences we mentioned in a July post: a decline in sun-blocking sulfur dioxide pollution from global shipping since 2020 and the undersea eruption in January 2022 from the Hunga Tonga-Hunga Ha’apai volcano, which increased the presence of water vapor (a greenhouse gas) in the stratosphere by up to 15 percent.